Max Ehrlich: Westerbork

-Subsequently, he returned to the Netherlands once again and joined Willy Rosen's "Theater der Prominenten" (Theatre of Celebrities), until in 1943 -like so many of his colleagues- Ehrlich was imprisoned in the Westerbork concentration camp.
-While at Westerbork, he created and became director of the "Camp Westerbork Theatre Group," a cabaret troupe that during its eighteen-month existence staged six major theatre productions, all within the concentration camp's confines.
+Subsequently, he returned to the Netherlands and joined Willy Rosen's "Theater der Prominenten" (Theatre of Celebrities).
+His appearance in the "Theater der Prominenten" was shortlived, however, as Ehrlich was imprisoned in the Westerbork concentration camp.
+While at Westerbork, he created and became director of the "Camp Westerbork Theatre Group," a cabaret troupe that, during its eighteen-month existence, staged six major theatre productions, all within the concentration camp's confines.
 A majority of the actors were famous Jewish show business personalities; prominent artists from Berlin and Vienna, such as Willy Rosen, Erich Ziegler, Camilla Spira, and Kurt Gerron; or well known Dutch performers, like Esther Philipse, Jetty Cantor, and Johnny & Jones.
-At its high point, the group counted fifty-one members, including a full team of musicians, dancers, choreographers, artists, tailors, and make-up, lighting, and other technicians, as well as stage hands.
+At its highest point, the group counted fifty-one members, including a full team of musicians, dancers, choreographers, artists, tailors, and make-up, lighting, and other technicians, as well as stage hands.

-Most of the shows combined elements of revue and cabaret -songs and sketches- but, on one occasion, the program included a revue-operetta, Ludmilla, or Corpses Everywhere—a production whose theme sadly was a premonition of the actors' and other prisoners' fate.
-While some scenes were implicitly critical, of course, the Theatre Group at no time produced openly political cabaret or directly attacked the Nazi regime.
+Most of the shows combined elements of revue and cabaret -songs and sketches- but, on one occasion, the program included a revue-operetta, Ludmilla, or Corpses Everywhere—a production whose theme was set to predict the actors' and other prisoners' fate.
+While some scenes were implicitly critical, the Theatre Group at no time produced openly political cabaret or directly attacked the Nazi regime.
 To do so would have violated the most fundamental condition for the troupe's and its members' survival, as life in Westerbork was dominated by the persistent threat of deportation on the next transport to an unknown but deeply feared fate in the East.
-So, standing helplessly and unaided before the fascists' executioners and their lackeys, the Theatre Group, of necessity, limited itself to entertaining its audiences and to momentarily distracting them from the surrounding horrors.
-But in so doing, it also gave their captive audiences renewed hope and the courage to face an otherwise unbearable existence.

-Doubtlessly, this artistic activity provided the means for everyone concerned, audiences and actors alike, to retain a small measure of humanity, free their minds -if only momentarily- from the tragedy of daily life and nourish the illusion of survival.
+This artistic activity provided both audiences and performers with an opportunity to retain a sense of humanity, briefly step away from the tragedy of daily life and nourish the illusion of survival.